juvu/DayTrade-SwingTrade/HowToDayTrade.md

 - Stocks around 200ema may take longer to consolidate
 - Trade long on stocks above 200ema
 - Use vwap for trend based trading
-- For a counter trend setup, find a entry point far from the equalibrium(i.e. out side of Bollinger band(5m), use RSI(<20/>80)
+- For a counter trend setup, find a entry point far from the equilibrium(i.e. outside of Bollinger band(5m), use RSI(<20/>80)
 - Volume is used to see how momentum grows and fades.
-In a consilidation, high volumn may mean a potential breakout
+In a consolidation, high volume may mean a potential breakout

 ### Chapter 6 Support & Resistance:
 - 3-6 mth daily chart can be useful to find recent sup/res
-- Volumn can confirm a breakout pattern, and how substainable it is
+- Volume can confirm a breakout pattern, and how sustainable it is
 - For daily res/sup, that level is only valid in that day if it's not broken
 - Sup/Res can also be ascending/descending
 - When a stock has a big gap in between the next sup/res, then the stock has breakout potential and it's worth watching
-- A triger is a sup/res with a large window of no resistance above
+- A trigger is a sup/res with a large window of no resistance above
-- For example, if a stock has ATR of 50 cents, and the next resistance leve is 75 cents above the price, then this is a trigger
+- For example, if a stock has ATR of 50 cents, and the next resistance level is 75 cents above the price, then this is a trigger
 - When a stock has a big gap, there's a large window in the stock that will typically get filled.
 It can be formed in the past d/m/y
 - Whole and half dollars can act as sup/res, or can act as consolidation areas, especially for high volume stocks and intraday extremes
 - Trade in direction of the gap, a stock gapping up should be moving away from the MovAvg's, in the contrary a stock that gapped down should be moving below the MovAvg's
 - MovAvgs are some of the most significant form of sup/res
-- If price is respecting 9ema and suddently stopped, then it indicates a break of pattern and potentially trend reversal
+- If price is respecting 9ema and suddenly stopped, then it indicates a break of pattern and potentially trend reversal

 ### Chapter 7 Order type, Lvl 2, Time and Sales, Hotkeys
 - Use limit order with offset of 5, i.e. buy at $5.00-$5:05